After our initial meeting

 - Your creditors must be provided to our office with complete addresses in order to prepare your petition.
-If you do not provide the complete address or do not pay to have your credit report pulled, it will result in a delay in the preparation and/or filing of your petition.
+If you do not provide the complete address, it will result in a delay in the preparation and/or filing of your petition.

-- Failure to return your checklist with all required documents, signatures, information, fees, and/or certificates will cause a delay in your filing and incursion of additional fees.
-Any changes that are made at the request of the client (typically a failure to disclose property, list a creditor, inaccurate materials left uncorrected in rough drafts) will result in a change fee of no less than $50.
+- Failure to return your rough draft with all required documents, signatures, information, fees, and/or certificates will cause a delay in your filing and incursion of additional fees.
+Any changes that are made at the request of the client (typically a failure to disclose property, list a creditor, or inaccurate materials left uncorrected in rough drafts) may result in a change fee of no less than $50.

-- 1. The attorney fees are due in their entirety before we can file your petition.
+- 1. The attorney fees are due in their entirety before your petition is filed.
 Your filing fee may be split into 4 payments with $75 down.

-- 2. The filing fee for the court is due in its entirety, absent a motion to pay your filing fees in installments, before we can file your petition.
+- 2. The filing fee for the court is due in its entirety, absent a motion to pay your filing fees in installments before your petition is filed.